skovsboll/ws-mux-deno/README.md

 The other file, server.ts, is started by mux.ts, not directly.
 It takes the file name and port number as arguments so each file has its own port number.

+When the last client disconnects, the server process will be killed so save resources.